xeolabs/xeometry-guide/viewerBookmarks.md

 # Viewer bookmarks

-You can save and load complete snapshots of viewer state as JSON bookmarks.
-A bookmark contains all the viewer's state, including:
+You can save the state of your viewer to a JSON bookmark, which captures the complete runtime state of your viewer.
+When you load the bookmark again (perhaps even into a different viewer), it will exactly restore the viewer to that state.

+The bookmark will save everything, including:

 * models loaded,
 * object visibilities, opacities, outlines and types
 * model and object transforms
 * camera position and projection
-* annotations
-* clipping planes
-* light sources
+* annotations, clipping planes, light sources
-* outline appearance
+* etc.

 ### Example

-In the example below, we're creating a viewer, positioning the camera, loading a glTF model of a reciprocating saw, then hiding some objects, to reveal the inner workings.
+To see how bookmarking works, we'll reuse the example from *[Introduction](introduction.md))*, in which we position the camera, load a model, rotate the model, and make some objects transparent to reveal inner objects.

 [![](assets/transparency.png)](http://xeolabs.com/xeometry/examples/#guidebook_transparency)